UBCSailbot/.github/.github/ISSUE_TEMPLATE/tasks-task-lists.md

 - [ ] <!-- Put description or link here without comments-->
 - [ ] <!-- Put description or link here without comments-->
   - [ ] <!-- Put description or link here without comments of subtask -->

+- When finished task in to do, mark finished task as complete
+- Do not mark issue with tracker as closed